HiltonRosenfeld/ai-as-an-api/README.md

         <img src="images/create_database.png">

-3. Generate and retrieve a DB Token
+3. Generate and retrieve a DB Token:
     1. Navigate to *Settings* in the Menu.
     2. Navigate to *Token Management* within the Settings sub-menu.
     3. Select the role `Database Administrator`.